 - Coverage for employees who are family members: Workers’ comp is required for family members unless they live with the employer or are farmers with employees who work a total of fewer than 400 working days a quarter

-Solopreneurs, such as independent contractors, freelancers, and sole proprietors without employees, may still want workers’ compensation to protect their businesses when a job-related injury keeps them from working.
-Learn more in Workers’ Compensation for Self-employed individuals.
+Solopreneurs, such as independent contractors, freelancers, and sole proprietors without employees, may still want self-employed workers’ compensation coverage to protect their businesses when a job-related injury keeps them from working.

 What Illinois Workers’ Compensation Insurance Covers